 I recently shared how I write my learning project for Quebec and it was a very popular post!
 You can find it here if you missed it.
 Since then I have had some requests to share how I write my mid-term and completion reports.
 It isn't even close to time to write them, but it is good to know what to expect.
-I will make sure to send this post to my subscribers as a refresher when we near those seasons, so subscribe if you want monthly notices of the most pertinent information from our site.
+I will make sure to send this post to my subscribers as a refresher when we near those seasons, so subscribe if you want periodic notices of the most pertinent information from our site.

-Each time I fill one of these out I feel so stressed.
+Each time I fill one of these reports out I feel so stressed.
 It seems like such a big and important task with huge ramifications.
 Once I get started though, I knock it out so quickly and easily that I wonder what all the fuss had been about.
 I have been using the ministry template, so I will walk through the sections based on that format, which is the same for mid-term and completion.
 Also, I don't fill in anything that says it is optional.

 Completed Activities and Projects

 This section is incredibly easy if you have taken my advice and put together your portfolio and list of topics covered.
 Check out the post here to learn how I put my portfolio together for the ministry.
 As with all the sections of the form, you don't need a lot of text.
 The list of activities does not need to be all inclusive.
 This is a great place to highlight activities that cover competencies for your child's grade and those that are especially big or impressive.
 Here are a couple of examples from last year.
 The kiddo was in grade 6.

 An introduction to Shakespeare including his life, times, and language used in his plays, the live performance of Measure for Measure, journal writing and spelling practice, how to read a play, an introduction to hamlet, reading the play Hamlet together, writing a book report, reading and writing in cursive, and independent reading

 Kiddo worked in Shiller Math book 4, studied probability using Magic the Gathering cards, and learned how to double recipes